-If when you are trying to launch an application that was designed with Visual Studio or when you boot your Windows 11 or Windows 10 PC and at the desktop you receive an error prompt with the message Unhandled exception has occurred in your application, then this post is intended to help you with the most suitable solutions to fix the error.
+If when you are trying to launch an application that was designed with Visual Studio or when you boot your Windows 11 or Windows 10 PC and at the desktop you receive an error prompt with the message Unhandled exception has occurred in your application or Unhandled exception has occurred in a component in your application then this post is intended to help you with the most suitable solutions to fix the error.

 When you encounter this issue, you’ll receive the error message along the following lines;